Hospital pharmacies are business-critical to any hospital. Investing in its upliftment will ensure sustainable RoI

 What onsite pharmacies can mean to your hospital?

 Nevertheless, international experts point out that the hospital pharmacy division is one such resource that can dramatically aid a hospital’s revenue cycle from the point of service to claim submission and more.
-They can be an integral participant in optimising several hospital processes, improve data management and create innovative patient programmes which in turn can be helpful in boosting overall hospital revenues.
+They can be an integral participant in optimizing several hospital processes, improve data management and create innovative patient programs which in turn can be helpful in boosting overall hospital revenues.

-Opines Dr Suresh Saravdekar, Consultant – Medical Procurement, State of Maharashtra & IMS- BHU , Varanasi, “Hospital pharmacy essentially works to strengthen the three important pillars of the hospital.
+Opines Dr. Suresh Saravdekar, Consultant – Medical Procurement, State of Maharashtra & IMS- BHU, Varanasi, “Hospital pharmacy essentially works to strengthen the three important pillars of the hospital.
 These pillars are 3Ps – namely, Patient Care, Product Care and Profit Care.
-As regards financial outcomes, the hospital pharmacy works in three ways: at procurement level it works for procuring quality medicines at the most economic price; at storage level it works to save on investment by blocking minimum capital in the medicine inventory and as medicines are procured on bulk basis, the cost involved in buying the medicines is minimum.
-So, the hospital can easily get 40 per cent RoI on its medicines sold at its retail counter and to the indoor patients.
-As for clinical aspects, all the medicines are procured from reputed manufacturers, having good track record of observing Good Manufacturing Practices (GMP).
-Secondly, the bioavailability and clinical efficacy of medicines supplied is also assured.
+As regards financial outcomes, the hospital pharmacy works in three ways: at procurement level it works for procuring quality medicines at the most economical price; at storage level it works to save on investment by blocking minimum capital in the medicine inventory and as medicines are procured on bulk basis, the cost involved in buying the medicines is minimum.
+So, the hospital can easily get 40 percent RoI on its medicines sold at its retail counter and to the indoor patients.
+As for clinical aspects, all the medicines are procured from reputed manufacturers, having a good track record of observing Good Manufacturing Practices (GMP).
+Secondly, the bioavailability and clinical efficacy of medicines supplied are also assured.
 So the clinical outcomes of all the medicines are optimal and the patient’s satisfaction is at its best.”

 Moreover, if this division strives for business excellence, it can guarantee a positive impact on the bottom lines, enhance patient care and reduce readmissions thereby increasing profitability for a given hospital.